Department of Defense Appropriations Act, 2015: Procedural history

 The Department of Defense Appropriations Act, 2015 was introduced into the United States House of Representatives on June 13, 2014 by Rep. Rodney Frelinghuysen (R-NJ).
 The bill was under the jurisdiction of the United States House Committee on Appropriations.
 It was scheduled to be considered on the House floor on June 18, 2014.

+Enactment

+December 16, 2014 – The Department of Defense Appropriations Act, 2015 is enacted as Division C of the Consolidated and Further Continuing Appropriations Act, 2015, after passage by both the United States House of Representatives and the United States Senate.

+December 16, 2014 – President of the United States Barack Obama signs the consolidated appropriations legislation into law as Public Law 113-235, funding the federal government through September 30, 2015.

 Debate and discussion

 The provision of the bill that forbade the transfer of Guantanamo Bay prisoners was a reaction to the controversial exchange of five prisoners in exchange for the return of Sergeant Bowe Bergdahl from the Taliban.

 Failed provisions

 Rep. Barbara Lee (D-CA) offered two amendments in committee, both of which failed.
 The first would have prohibited the use of any funds for use with the Authorization for Use of Military Force Against Iraq Resolution of 2002.
 Lee said it was time to give the Iraq War "an official, legal end."
 The amendment was voted down 31-17, with Rep. Frelinghuysen arguing that there were no funds devoted to Iraq in the bill and all the troops had left in 2011.
 Lee's second amendment would have required the executive branch to report to Congress on actions taken under the Authorization for Use of Military Force Against Terrorists from 13 years ago.
 This amendment was also defeated, 27-21, with Frelinghuysen arguing that it could give away classified information.